 This stands in contrast to our history.
 We founded America on ideas, whether because we thought that the best way to go, or because we had no other choice.
 We often agreed on the results we wanted, but rarely on the “why” of that result.
 Even early colonial America had a great deal of cultural diversity, at least by 17th century measurements.
 We have never really had a shared culture to build upon, except perhaps for a vague sense of Protestantism.

 Starr goes to demonstrate that the creation of the much admired political unit of the city-state had at least part of its origins in the desire of the aristocracy to concentrate its power.
 Later, as we know, democracy arose in many Greek city-states, a tribute to the aforementioned flexibility.
 But many Greek democracies still had their aristocratic imprint.
-The outstanding reformer Pericles made Athens more democratic as an aristocrat, as his bust makes clear.
+The outstanding reformer Pericles made Athens more democratic while definitely living and fashioning himself as an aristocrat, and not as a “man of the people.”
+His bust makes this clear.

 All good things come to end, and the Greek system had played itself out by the time of Alexander, who had little trouble putting it to rest.
 Still, all in all, a good run by any measure, one too that makes sense in some clearly defined stages.